 Legal issues relating to trees

 Trees can provoke a surprising number of legal disputes which frequently lead to either civil or even criminal litigation.
-For example:

 - Disputes over the ownership of trees and other boundary features